 The same approach will apply where an applicant is required to present qualification certificates before a job offer is confirmed and the certificates are in the applicant's previous name.
-This often entails every effort being made to obtain the documents in the new name and gender but where this is not possible the documents should be placed in a sealed envelope attached to the file with instructions 'Confidential - Head Teacher only'.
+This often entails every effort being made to obtain the documents in the new name and gender but where this is not possible the documents should be placed in a sealed envelope attached to the file with instructions 'Confidential - HeadTeacher only'.

-There is a separate policy in relation to trans people which includes additional advice in relation to the recruitment process and personnel records.
-This can be found on the Schools Portal here
+There is a separate policy in relation to trans people which includes additional advicein relation to the recruitment process and personnel records.
+This can be found onthe Schools Portal here">https://example.com/html/>html/>here